aq-lb-pov/Python-Sample-Application2/README.md

 The base for all requests is https://api.uber.com/v1/, to find a list of all available endpoints, please visit: https://developer.uber.com/v1/endpoints/

-## Adding notes for a PR for testing porpoises.
+## Adding notes for a PR for testing porpoises...lol